elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Fixed so grafana can show data from thanos that's older than 30 days (downsampled data)
 - Fixed so opensearch field limit alert handles metrics drop better
 - Fixed spelling error so now the grafana test framework in sc will be uninstalled
+- Fixed issue where security admin would fail if separate nodes for data and/or client was used

 ### Added